from training.npr.org: http://training.npr.org/blog/were-hiring-a-paid-photography-intern/

 Note: We are no longer accepting applications for this position.

-We are looking for a current student or recent graduate to join us as photography intern on the NPR Training team this fall.
+We are looking for a current student or recent graduate to join us as photography intern on the NPR Training team in the spring of 2018.
 We make sure our interns have fun and get to work on meaningful projects that will serve their portfolios long after they’ve left us.
-Check out the full description below.
+Check out the full job description below.

 Questions?
 Email firstname.lastname@example.org